Undergraduate Admission Policies

 Advanced Placement (AP)

 To aid in the identification of able college students and to foster greater intellectual development, Benedictine College participates in the Advanced Placement Program, which is administered by the College Entrance Examination Board.
 Students who receive a rating of 3 to 5 on the Advanced Placement Examinations will be considered for college credit and/or advanced placement.
+For Calculus credit at 4 or 5 rating must be obtained.
 Policies vary with the student’s desire to use such credits in a major or in an elective area.
-For a guide to how AP credit will transfer to Benedictine College, refer to the College website (www.benedictine.edu), under “Resources,” and look for Advanced Placement Equivalency Chart.
+For a guide to how AP credit will transfer to Benedictine College, check out the Advanced Placement Equivalency Chart on the Benedictine College website.

 Advanced College Credit